enrico1036/Munchkin/README.md

 # Munchkin
-An online version of the card play "Munchkin™".
+A multiplayer Java version of the card game "Munchkin™".
 Only for educational purpose, not for distribution.